JackSzwergold/Writing/memories/The Bag of Jewelry.md

 It was sometime in the 1980s in Brighton Beach, and my mom wanted to go out to get something from the supermarket across the avenue.
 It was either called Met Foods or Speedway; don’t remember when the name switch happened but it was still the same supermarket even with branding changes.
 Larger than a corner store and smaller than a “good” supermarket like Waldbaum’s or Pathmark.
 Whatever the size it was my family’s supermarket.

-Andway, just before the place closed—maybe 7:00pm or 8:00pm—when she headed out.
+Anyway, just before the place closed—maybe 7:00pm or 8:00pm—when she headed out.
 “I need to buy something,” she said as she headed out the front door.
 My dad and I really didn’t know what she had to get, but who knew.
 We really didn’t stock up on anything past the basics in the pantry and my dad knew what we had.
 She most likely heard about something from one of her co-workers at the Gowanus sweatshop she worked in or someone in front of the building and just decided she needed it at that moment.

 Anyway, after about 20 minutes or so the front buzzer rang, it was my mom and my dad went to the front door to open it up for her and she pretty much ran as fast as she could into the apartment.
 She was no sprinter, but the urgency of her pace was faster than her usual stroll.